Christie's

 In 2000, allegations surfaced of price-fixing between Christie's and its deadly rival Sotheby's.
 Following the confession and cooperation of a senior Christie's employee, the firm was granted immunity from prosecution in the United States.
 However, several senior executives from Sotheby's were fired, while both Alfred Taubman, the largest shareholder of Sotheby's at the time, and CEO Diana Brooks were convicted of conspiracy.

-Christie's has achieved numerous record-breaking sale-prices for works by Irish artists, including:
+Christie's has achieved numerous record-breaking sale-prices in London and Dublin for works of Irish art by Irish artists, including:

 Three Studies for a Self Portrait, by Francis Bacon.